Rope Selection Guide

 All the fibres mentioned can be blended to produce covers with different properties.
 Racers may use a polypropylene/dyneema blend for lightweight sheets or a technora/polyester blend for sheets that get through a lot of work.
 Cruisers are less likely to have requirements specific to certain conditions, so a standard polyester cover heavy enough to give good longevity is usually the best bet.

 So how does this help?

 The full range of lines supplied by Jimmy Green Marine can cater for both the cruisers and the racers.

 So we have arranged the lines on a sliding scale to help you decide where to aim.

-Whether you're a cruiser looking to strengthen up your lines for a more adventurous outing or a racer looking for a better price point Jimmy Green has a line for you.
+Whether you are a cruiser looking to strengthen up your lines for a more adventurous voyage or a racer looking for a better performance, Jimmy Green has a line for you.

 |LIROS Matt Plait||16-20 plait spun polyester||N/A||8 strand polyester||6%|

 |LIROS Top Grip||1:1 polyester with spun polyester grip fibres||N/A||8 strand polyester||5%|

 |Marlow BlueOcean® Doublebraid||24 plait RPet Recycled Polyester||N/A||16 strand RPet polyester|

 |LIROS Braid on Braid EVO||16-20 plait polyester||N/A||12 strand polyester||5%|